timbroed/MUSES/README.md

 ### Download

-MUSES can be downloaded through the [associated website](https://muses.vision.ee.ethz.ch/download).
-Users need to register on this website first before accessing the dataset.
+MUSES can be downloaded through the [associated website](https://muses.ethz.ch).

 Unzip all packages into the same folder:
 ```